 10,000 Small Businesses at Cincinnati State is seeking:

-- Businesses that have been in operation for at least two years
+- Business in operation for at least two years (by the time the cohort begins)

 The application process for 10,000 Small Businesses at Cincinnati State is a two-step process: